-Many of the Copyright Agency’s members are Aboriginal and Torres Strait Islander, while more than half of the artists represented by Viscopy are Aboriginal and Torres Strait Islanders.
+Many of the Copyright Agency’s visual artists members are Aboriginal and Torres Strait Islander artists.

 We support the development of projects which benefit progressive and creative Aboriginal and Torres Strait Islander cultures and provide access to opportunities that promote the creators, their works and achievements.
 In recognition of this, we’ve developed a Reconciliation Action Plan, which outlines the specific commitments we are making as an organisation.